millerjam/millerjam.github.io/content/posts/rust-lambda-hello-world-logging.md

 title: "Rust Lambda Hello World Logging"
 date: 2022-03-13T14:35:38-04:00
 draft: false
+description: Use the 'tracing' crate to add logging to our Serverless Lambdas written in Rust
 ---

 In my previous article, I started a tutorial on creating a lambda in Rust.
 If you missed it, you can catch up on that article here -> [Rust Lambda Hello World](../rust-lambda-hello-world)